chef/chef-web-docs/chef_master/source/ruby.rst

 -----------------------------------------------------
 Use ``node.default`` (or maybe ``node.override``) instead of ``node.set`` because ``node.set`` is an alias for ``node.normal``.
 Normal data is persisted on the node object.
 Therefore, using ``node.set`` will persist data in the node object.
 If the code that uses ``node.set`` is later removed, if that data has already been set on the node, it will remain.

-Normal and override attributes are cleared at the start of the chef-client run, and are then rebuilt as part of the run based on the code in the cookbooks and recipes at that time.
+Default and override attributes are cleared at the start of the chef-client run, and are then rebuilt as part of the run based on the code in the cookbooks and recipes at that time.

 ``node.set`` (and ``node.normal``) should only be used to do something like generate a password for a database on the first chef-client run, after which it's remembered (instead of persisted).
 Even this case should be avoided, as using a data bag is the recommended way to store this type of data.